anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_3/README.md

   enqueues.

-Turn all of these tests on in `tests_on` in `tests.c`, turn the correctness tests off (to save time) and generate some cool graphs:
+Turn all of these tests on in `tests_on` in `tests.c`, turn the correctness tests off (to save time) and generate a cool graph:

 ```bash
 ./bench 24 3000 1000 36000